d3scomp/TimeSeriesStatistics/README.md

 ## Tutorial

-In this section where is step by step tutorial on how to use this project.
+In this section there is step by step tutorial on how to use this project.
-The easies wat to use this project is through Eclipse ID with installed CDT and PyDev.
+The easiest way to use this project is through Eclipse IDE with installed CDT and PyDev.

 1. Generate TTable.h and TTable.cpp
-  * invoke gen_ttable.py
+  * invoke gen_ttable.py (using Python 2.7)
 2. Include the following files into your project
-  * TimeSeries.h
+  * #include "TimeSeries.h"
-  * StudentsDistribution.h
+  * #include "StudentsDistribution.h"
-  * TTable.h
+  * #include "TTable.h"
-3. Declare an instance of TimeSeries for each time-series window you want to test
+3. Declare an instance of TimeSeries for each time series window you want to test
   * TimeSeries<10, 1000> ts;
-    * Where the first parameter if number of time windows and the second parameter is a window duration
+    * Where the first parameter is the number of time windows and the second parameter is a window duration
     * The instance above keeps time series with a history of 10 seconds (10 * 1000 ms)
 4. Whenever you get a value from sensor, add it to the respective timeseries along with a timestamp (in ms)
   * ts.addSample(samlpe, time);
-5. Test the predicted real value of the timeseries assuming a linear trend
+5. Test the predicted real value of the time series assuming a linear trend
   * StudentsDistribution lra = ts.getLra();
   * bool answer = lra.isLessThan(tresholdToTest, ALPHA_0_05); // Second parameter is confidence level from TTable.h